SantaHub/DesignPattern/SoftwareArchitecture/SoftwareArchitecture.md

 ### Component Diagram

 To visualize interaction and relationship among pieces of a system.
 They show high level structured view.
-Component diagrams have ball connectors, which represents provided interface and socket connectors, which represet a required interface.
+Component diagrams have ball connectors, which represents provided interface and socket connectors, which represent a required interface.

 Assembly relationship : when a components required interface matches with the provided interface.